Pamikk/codes/pytorch/README.md

 conda env torch: python 3.6.8 and pytorch 1.1.0

 To do list:
-+ Fine-tune Optimizer
-    + Torch Fundamental Loss
-    + Self-defined Loss

 + Spatial Transformation Network
 + Some useful functions
   + save checkpoint
   + load checkpoint
   + update model weight partialy
 + Dataset and Dataloader
 + GPU and Multi-gpu trianing
   + torch.cuda related
 + Pytorch and visdom
-+ LSTM and RNN
 + Optimizing training...

 Welcome to share any other pytorch tricks to improve coding skills together.